Valentyna Radzymovska

-Valentyna Radzymovska (born October 1, 1886 – December 22, 1953) was a Ukrainian researcher in the fields of biochemistry and physiology, public activist of Ukrainian national movement.
+Valentyna Radzymovska (Валентина Радзимовська; October 1, 1886 – December 22, 1953) was a Ukrainian biologist who made significant contributions to the fields of physiology, biochemistry, and medicine.
+Despite being erased from the Soviet history books, Radzymovska's work has been recognized in independent Ukraine for its scientific importance and impact on medical knowledge.

 Early life and career

-Valentyna was born in Lubny into a family of Ukrainian writers.
-Her mother was Lyubov Yanovska.
+Radzymovska was born in 1886 in a small estate near Lubny in the Poltava region, in the family of Ukrainian nobleman Vasyl Yanovskyi.
+Her mother was Lyubov Yanovska, a writer, public figure, and future member of the Central Rada.
+While studying at the Lubensk Women's Oleksandrivsk Gymnasium, Radzymovska joined the circle of the Revolutionary Ukrainian Party.

-She studied in Kyiv Higher Women Medical Courses, as women were not allowed to study in the University those days.
+She studied in Kyiv Higher Women Medical Courses, as women were not allowed to study in the university those days.
 Still, she was prohibited from studying medicine as she took part in illegal political activity supporting Ukrainian national renaissance.
-So in 1904, she should leave for Kyiv where she actually was graduated from the University in 1913.
+So in 1904, she should leave for Kyiv where she actually was graduated from the university in 1913.
 Radzymovska joined physiological chemistry chair staff under Oleksii Sadoven.

 In 1924, she defended her doctoral thesis and became professor of biochemistry and physiology in Medical Institute and People's Educational Institute in Kyiv.

 Later in 1930 she was arrested by Soviet State Political Directorate on political accusations in Union for the Freedom of Ukraine trial.
 Later, she was released from custody, but still fired from her research positions.
 Radzymovska recovered some of them in mid 1930s.
 In 1939-1941 she was physiology professor in Melitopol Educational Institute.

 In 1941, she stayed in Ukraine during German invasion and occupation.
 She holds positions in Kyiv Clinical Medicine Institute and Chair in Lviv University.
 In 1943, she left to Germany and in 1950 to the United States.

+After graduating from the gymnasium, Radzymovska continued her education at the science courses of Lohvytska-Skalon in St. Petersburg.
+While there, she participated in the St. Petersburg Ukrainian community together with Dmytro Doroshenko, Valentyn Sadovskyi, Pavlo Krat, and others.

+However, it is believed that Radzymovska's studies in St. Petersburg were cut short due to her "excessive social activity" and her becoming pregnant with her lover, history teacher Ivan Radzymovskyi, whom she married in Kyiv.